Implement "application/xcap-error+xml" (and use 409 for errors)

 The easier issue to handle is to reply 409 in these cases.

 A more complex task is returing a XML according to section 11 of RFC 4825.

-Updated by Iñaki Baz Castillo over 4 years ago
+Updated by Iñaki Baz Castillo almost 5 years ago

 Ops, I've realized that OpenXCAP does implement the request feature in some cases:

 HTTP/1.1 409 Conflict Date: Tue, 21 Jul 2009 23:18:58 GMT Content-Length: 175 Content-Type: application/xcap-error+xml;charset=utf-8 Server: OpenXCAP/1.1.0 Connection: close <?xml version="1.0" encoding="UTF-8"?> <xcap-error xmlns="urn:ietf:params:xml:ns:xcap-error"><cannot-insert phrase="PUT request failed GET(PUT(x))==x invariant"/></xcap-error>

 However, I expect that in the case I wrote in the initial report, 409 with Content-Type "application/xcap-error+xml" should also be returned.